Career Definition for Sales Operations Managers

 Also working in a type of sales position, a fundraising manager tries to convince people or businesses to support a cause or organizational activities through monetary donations.
 After assessing needs and exploring what fundraising procedures may be most effective, they design campaigns, organize events, talk with donors, oversee staff and fill out grant applications.

 Related work experience and a bachelor's degree in fundraising, communications, or a similar field is necessary to find employment in this profession.
 However, some employers prefer candidates with a master's degree.
 CFRE International also offers the Certified Fund Raising Executive certification that may provide a competitive advantage when applying for jobs.

-The BLS predicts the employment of fundraising and public relations managers will grow by 7% between 2014 and 2024, resulting in 4,700 new positions.
-In 2015, the BLS estimated that the median salary for fundraising managers was $104,140.
+The BLS predicts the employment of fundraising and public relations managers will grow by 10% between 2016 and 2026, resulting in 7,700 new positions.
+In 2018, the BLS estimated that the median salary for public relations and fundraising managers was $114,800.